Learn to Hunt

 Contact Information by County

 Press/Media inquiries: PIO@dnr.iowa.gov

 Fishing for catfish is a fun summer tradition for many Iowa families.
-Invite someone new to come along this year to share the fun and memories.
+Invite someone new to fishing to come along to share the fun and memories.

 “Catfish will bite most of the time, no matter what the water temperature,” explains Daniel Vogeler, Iowa DNR fisheries technician.
 “They are biting in most lakes, ponds, rivers and streams across Iowa.”

 Bring along two coolers with ice, one to keep your bait firm and fresh and another to keep your catch cold and preserve that great taste.